mottyg1/Genie/README.md

 # Genie - Query Templates Made Easier
-Genie is a jinja2 "supplement" which helps you generate queries from HTML forms or json object easily, while retaining full control over the query's structure.
+Genie is a jinja2 "supplement" which helps you generate queries from HTML forms or JSON objects easily, while retaining full control over the query's structure.
- > _"Let's make some magic!"_ ~ Genie, Aladdin
+ > _"Let's make some magic!"_
+ >
+ > ~ Genie, Aladdin

 # Getting Started
 We'll start with a simple example.
-Let's say we have the following json which represents a query on some movies table where the name of the movie is "Toy Story" or "Lion King" and the movie was out between 2005 to 2019
+Let's say we have the following JSON which represents a query on some movies table where the name of the movie is "Toy Story" or "Lion King" and the movie was out between 2005 to 2019